2mol/juricho.me/content/zurich-table.md

 ---

-[^1]: Fast and minimal materials also means that it can be _affordable_.
-I care about long-lasting objects being accessible to as many people as possible.
+[^1]: Minimal materials and easy to build also means that it can be _affordable_.
+I care about long-lasting objects being accessible to more than just a wealthy few.
 <p>
-I've seen (admittedly cool) benches being sold for 2000 bucks[^2] where I live.
-What.
-</p><p>
-I estimated that I could churn out a dozen Züri tables in 3 days with a bit of prep, meaning they could be profitably sold for a fraction of that.
+I've seen - admittedly excellent - benches being sold for 2000.- where I live.
+Back then I estimated that I could churn out a dozen Züri tables in about 3 days with a bit of prep, meaning they could be profitably sold for a fraction of the above.
 </p>

-[^3]: I used a big planer in a community workshop.
+[^2]: I used a big planer in a community workshop.

-[^2]: Euros, US Dollars, Swiss Francs, pretty much the same at the time of writing.

 <!-- [^99]: [reddit thread](https://old.reddit.com/r/woodworking/comments/6n107g/im_making_these_minimalist_couch_tables_this_is/) -->